CEDAR TREE FEDERATION - a partnership from January 2020

 How will this work?

-From January 2020, Sian Lane will be the Executive Headteacher, leading both schools.
-There will be a full-time non-teaching Head of School within each school.
+Rachael Saim is the Executive Headteacher, leading both schools.
+There is a full-time non-teaching Head of School within each school.
 At Pinhoe this is Mel Johns and at Woodbury this is Gillian Pyle.

 The Heads of School will focus their energies on the day to day leadership of the school teaching, learning and standards.
 They will both be supported by Assistant Headteachers who will have some teaching responsibility.

-There will be an Executive Business Manager, Rachel Hingston, who has been the Business Manager at Pinhoe for the last six years and will lead business management across the Federation.
+There is an Executive Business Manager, Rachel Hingston, who has been the Business Manager at Pinhoe since 2013 and leads the business management across the Federation.

-The Federation will have one governing board composed of representatives from each school community.
+The Federation has one governing board composed of representatives from each school community.
 The make-up of the governing board has to adhere to Regulations.

 The membership of this single governing board includes representation for parents and staff, foundation (church) governors, co-opted governors and a local authority governor.
 The governing board will have overall responsibility for both schools within the federation.